joseag312/joseag312/README.md

+### 🌀 About Me

+Thanks for stopping by!

+I'm Jose.
+I'm passionate about developing robust, scalable, and user-friendly software.

 ### 🧩 Projects
 - **Web Apps**: React + Bootstrap, hosted on **AWS EC2 with load balancing and Route52 hosting**.
 - **Backend Systems**: Spring Boot **Java** application + PostgreSQL, with secure APIs and persistence layers.